psu-cmg/cmg-site/content/publication/2026-06-biometrics.md

 +++
-title = "Discussion on "INTACT: A method for integration of longitudinal physical activity data from multiple sources" by Jingru Zhang, Erjia Cui, Hongzhe Li, and Haochang Shou" date = "2026-06-17T00:00:00" draft = false
+title = "Discussion on INTACT: A method for integration of longitudinal physical activity data from multiple sources by Jingru Zhang, Erjia Cui, Hongzhe Li, and Haochang Shou" date = "2026-06-17T00:00:00" draft = false